Xiamen: Air

 Xiamen has now launched 187 routes to 128 cities, and is developing into an international air transit hub covering Asia, Europe, North America and Oceania.

-It has direct flights to most cities in China, Hong Kong, Macao, Taiwan, and major cities in East Asia like Tokyo, Osaka, Nagoya, Jeju Island and Seoul.
-Intercontinental flights to Amsterdam, Sydney, Melbourne, Vancouver, Seattle(stopover Shenzhen), Los Angeles, Moscow, Paris started from 2011.
-Xiamen also holds a strong network to Southeast Asian cities like Bangkok, Kuala Lumpur, Manila, Jakarta, Cebu, Siem Reap, Phnom Penh, Singapore, Ho Chi Minh City, Yangon, Bali, Phuket Island, Boracay, Sabah and West Asian cities like Doha, to serve the large communities of southern Fujian's overseas diaspora and the increasing tourism flows.
+Xiamen has also began the construction of a new airport, Xiamen Xiang'an International Airport, located on Dadeng Island, designed to replace Gaoqi Airport.

 There are also coach bus services connecting Xiamen with Hong Kong International Airport (HKIA).
 Australasia's mass-transit provider SkyBus is deepening its ties in Asia by partnering with Xiamen Airlines.

 Xiamen began offering 144-hour visa-free transit services to foreign travelers from 53 countries on 1 January 2019.

 Sea

 Ferries

 Xiamen has passenger ferry services to cities along the coast of China as well as the neighbouring island of Kinmen (Quemoy) to the east, which is administered by the Republic of China on Taiwan.
 These ferries are all served from the Wutong Ferry Terminal to Shuitou Pier, Kinmen on the north-east side of the Xiamen Island (quite distant from downtown Xiamen), ferries to Kinmen take 60 minutes.
 There are facilities in both directions allowing for quick transfers between Xiamen Gaoqi Airport (for Mainland destinations) and Kinmen Airport (for Taiwanese destinations), which are very popular especially among large tour groups.

 While the Heping Wharf Ferry Terminal on the south-west side of Xiamen Island offers short 5-minute boat rides to the island of Gulangyu, this ferry is only accessible by Xiamen residents.
 Tourists and non-locals must now take a longer 20-minute ferry ride from the main International Ferry Terminal, also called the Dongdu International Terminal, on the south-west side of Xiamen Island, as of 20 October 2014 with a fare increase from 8RMB to 35RMB.
 The purpose was to reduce the number of tourists accessing the island in an effort to conserve it.
 This terminal used to have ferries, taking 90 minutes, to Kinmen Island but were ceased in 2014.